-Northern Kentucky is right across the river from downtown Cincinnati and is an ideal spot to scope out if you’re looking to move to Cincinnati or the surrounding area.
-You don't have to be here long to know it's like nowhere you've ever been before -- there's tons of creative businesses and when you walk in, the most hospitable people running them.
+Northern Kentucky is right across the river from downtown Cincinnati and you don't have to be here long to know its like nowhere you've ever been before.
+There's tons of creative businesses and when you walk in, the most hospitable people running them.
 There's also Blue Ribbon schools, urban living, bluegrass farmland, and landmarks that give nod to its old gangster heritage (make sure to check out the Newport Gangster Tour).
 It’s close-knit, it’s vibrant, and it’s only a walkable bridge away from all the activity across the river.

 Living in Northern Kentucky